Spring 2020 Course List • Fall 2020 Course List

 Cross-listed: Mind, Brain, Behavior.
 How does the mind create the reality we perceive?
 How do experiences shape the brain, and how do processes in the brain influence thought, emotion and behavior?
 This course investigates these and similar questions by studying the science of the human mind and behavior.
 The course covers topics such as memory, perception, development, psychopathology, personality, and social behavior.
 A focus is on the biological, cognitive, and social/cultural roots that give rise to human experience.
 Additionally, the course will consider how behavior differs among people, and across situations.

 This course is designed to examine various forms of adult psychopathology (i.e., psychological disorders) within the contexts of theoretical conceptualizations, research, and treatment.
+It also involves questioning the uses of the term “abnormal.”
 Etiology and pathogenesis of symptoms (both core and associated), diagnostic classifications, and treatment applications will be addressed.
-Adult forms of psychopathology that will receive the primary emphasis of study include the anxiety, mood, psychotic, and substance-related disorders.
-Prerequisites Introduction to Psychological Science or permission of instructor.
+Adult forms of psychopathology that will receive the primary emphasis of study include the anxiety, mood, eating, and substance-related disorders.
+Prerequisites: Introduction to Psychological Science or permission of instructor.

 This course focuses on personality as a theoretical and empirical field.
 We will consider theoretical perspectives and their implications for personality development, psychological adjustment, and everyday behavior.
 Specific themes include psychodynamic, humanistic, trait, social-cognitive and biological perspectives.
 We will examine topics such as motivation and cognition, how we relate to others, the stress-depression link, and identity as we consider the biological, cultural and social context of personality.
 Particular focus will be given to the applications of personality theory to behavior in clinical (focusing on personality disorders) and healthy populations.
 Research methods and assessment strategies for understanding personality will be explored and critically evaluated.
 Prerequisite: Introduction to Psychological Science or permission of instructor.